maryfairy/trackyourgoods/README.md

 4 - CSRF implemented in appropriate HTML files using Seasurf <br>

 ##
--- Login found on left toolbar (click upper left menubar and arrow down) -- Delete/Edit items found by clicking three dot menu bars near each closet/item -- Adding new closets/items can be done by hitting button on bottom right
+-- Login found on left toolbar (click upper left menubar and arrow down) <br>
+-- Delete/Edit items found by clicking three dot menu bars near each closet/item <br>
+-- Adding new closets/items can be done by hitting button on bottom right <br>